au190/au190_myEsp/readme.md

 1. After the firmware upload:
-    1. GPIO16 set to C_AP_MODE_BTN_I allways go in AP mode.
-    2. GPIO2 (Led) set to status Led_i_0.
+    - GPIO2 (Led) set to status Led_i_0.
-2. After the Wifi config is done the GPIO16 must be set to not C_AP_MODE_BTN_I.
-3. After the restart all the output set to OFF.
+2. After the restart all the output set to OFF.
+3. 3x3 power cycle.
+Power the device on for 3 sec, repeat 3 times after that go in AP mode.
+Interval (ON >= 3, OFF < 9) sec.

 Blink: